mager19/tailwindBase/README.md

 5- Open the console and sun scripts

     npm run dev
+    npm run prod

-    npm run prod 'when finished project or the update task'
+Note: important use script npm run prod when finished project or the update task

 6- Enjoy